Skip Navigation Skip to Content Skip to Footer

 BA, MA, PhD

-I received my undergraduate degree from the Università Cattolica del Sacro Cuore in Milan, writing an iconographical study of the Mannerist Sacro Bosco of Bomarzo.
-I was then awarded a master’s degree in Eighteenth Century Studies from the University of Sheffield with a prize-winning dissertation on political women’s dress in Revolutionary Paris.
-Between 2016 and 2020, I completed a PhD in History at the University of Cambridge (St John’s College), where my project on female equestrian culture in seventeenth-century France was funded by the AHRC and the Cambridge Trust.
-I since held fellowships with the Fondazione Giorgio Cini in Venice, the Society for Renaissance Studies, the Warburg Institute, the Harvard Center for Italian Renaissance Studies and the Herzog August Bibliothek.
-In 2021, I collaborated with the Refashioning the Renaissance ERC-funded project at Aalto University.
+Valerio received his undergraduate degree from the Università Cattolica del Sacro Cuore in Milan, writing an iconographical study of the Mannerist Sacro Bosco of Bomarzo.
+He was then awarded a master’s degree in Eighteenth Century Studies from the University of Sheffield with a prize-winning dissertation on political women’s dress in Revolutionary Paris.
+Between 2016 and 2020, he completed a PhD in History at the University of Cambridge (St John’s College), where his project on female equestrian culture in seventeenth-century France was funded by the AHRC and the Cambridge Trust.
+He since held fellowships with the Fondazione Giorgio Cini in Venice, the Society for Renaissance Studies, the Warburg Institute, the Harvard Center for Italian Renaissance Studies, the Herzog August Bibliothek and the British School at Rome.
+In 2021, he collaborated with the Refashioning the Renaissance ERC-funded project at Aalto University.

-At Cambridge, I taught various History papers including ‘European History, 1450–1760’, ‘Material Culture in the Early Modern World’ and ‘Historical Argument and Practice’.
-In March 2022, I was a guest lecturer for the ‘Women in Western Culture’ paper at Florida State University International Programs.
+At Cambridge, Valerio taught various History papers including ‘European History, 1450–1760’, ‘Material Culture in the Early Modern World’ and ‘Historical Argument and Practice’.
+In March 2022, he was a guest lecturer for the ‘Women in Western Culture’ paper at Florida State University International Programs in Florence.
+He currently teaches the ‘Disciplines of History’ and ‘Theory & Methods in Historical Analysis (MSt/MPhil)’ History papers at Oxford.

 Research Interests

-My research interests encompass various aspects of early modern European cultural history, with a special focus on the French Grand Siècle.
-I am particularly intrigued by the role of health-related practices, such as physical exercise, in shaping early modern gender and national identities.
-I am also interested in the study of early modern dress and fashion as embodied practice.
+Valerio’s research encompasses various aspects of early modern European cultural history, with a special focus on the French Grand Siècle.
+He is particularly intrigued by the role of health-related practices, such as physical exercise, in shaping early modern gender and national identities.
+He is also interested in the study of early modern dress and fashion as embodied practice.

 Publications